 And if you buy a new phone to conduct business, you can write off the cost of this phone too.

-If your work requires you to travel out of town, this means that any expenses incurred while traveling can be claimed as tax-deductible.
+If your work requires you to travel out of town, this means that any expenses incurred can be claimed as a business travel tax deduction.

 Travel expenses are deducted in the following order:

 Most business trips fall under this category including driving a car or using public transportation to get around town for appointments with clients.